 The same battery works in Hero7 Black, Hero6 Black and Hero5 Black.
 But, remember that you can't use Hero4 batteries in Hero5 cameras (or newer) and vise-versa.

 Some aftermarket batteries come with a larger storage capacity than the original GoPro batteries and cost much less.

 GoPro added an update with it's latest firmware v.01.55 (as of Nov 26, 2016) which does not allow the use of Wasabi or any other aftermarket battery.

 GoPro Hero4 Cameras can use a battery backpack.

 The backpack will extend your battery life, usually by double.
-GoPro Hero5 cameras cannot use the battery backpack because they do not have the same connection on the back.
+GoPro Hero5 cameras (and newer) cannot use the battery backpack because they do not have the same connection on the back.

 Here is a video of a Wasabi battery backpack and how it attaches to the camera.